Powerful statistical inference for nested data using sufficient summary statistics: Analysis of emergency-braking-related brain activity

 Finally, the bottom right panel of Figure~\ref{fig:erp} depicts the difference between subject-level two-sample t-tests and non-parametric AUC tests according to Eqs.~\eqref{eq:AU_transform} and \eqref{eq:StdAUC_general}.
-Again, no substantial difference is found between the two, indicating that the raw samples are approximately normal distributed, justifying the use of a parametric t-test.
+No substantial difference is found between the two except for a narrow time interval around 200~ms post-stimulus, in which the non-parametric test yields higher z-scores.
+Overall, this result suggests that the raw samples are approximately normal distributed, justifying the use of the parametric test.